Column: Georgia wipes away 41 years of frustration | Times Leader

 Click here to subscribe today or Login.

-Not even after a bizarre fumble and recovery handed Alabama a go-ahead touchdown with just over 10 minutes to go in the national title game Monday night.
+Not even after handed Alabama a go-ahead touchdown with just over 10 minutes to go in the national title game Monday night.

 The gritty Bulldogs and their undersized quarterback, the former walk-on known as “The Mailman,” finally delivered a national championship to the red-and-black faithful.